teuben/teunix/docs/astronomy-on-ubuntu.md

 ### VPN

-Many academic institutions now require a VPN (often with 2FA) for a more secure network access.
+Many academic institutions now require a VPN (often with 2FA) for more secure network access.
 For example at UMD we use *Palo Alto Networks* **globalprotect**, for which an Ubuntu 20.04 version is available on https://terpware.umd.edu/Linux/Title/4010

       sudo dpkg -i GlobalProtect_UI_deb-6.0.0.1-44.deb

+Be aware that VPN can disable your local home net, and perhaps your networked printers as well.
+NordVPN advertises a solution for this. viz.

+      nordvpn set technology openvpn
+      nordvpn set protocol tcp
+      sudo nordvpn whitelist add port 22
+      sudo nordvpn whitelist add subnet 192.168.0.0/16

 ### vnc

 VNC is the classic way to view a remote desktop in linux.
-Your server needs vncserver, you local host needs vncviewer and vncpasswd.
+Your server needs **vncserver**, you local host needs **vncviewer** and **vncpasswd**.
 An alternative is the **tightvnc** version

       sudo apt install xtightvncviewer tightvncserver -y

+An alternative to VNC for persistent sessions is **screen** and **tmux**

 ### krdc